 Of all the broadband and TV providers in the UK, choosing Virgin Media is probably the easiest case to argue.
 It is, quite simply, at the top of its game in most respects.
 Let’s take a look.

-Consider that the so-called ‘slowest’ broadband offered by Virgin Media right now (averaging 54Mbps) is almost as quick as the fastest (averaging around 67Mbps) offered by any other provider and you get a clear snapshot of just how far ahead Virgin Media is when it comes to broadband.
-Virgin’s top speed (average 362Mbps) is more than five times quicker than anyone else’s.
+When you consider that the so-called ‘slowest’ broadband offered by Virgin right now (averaging 54Mbps) is almost as quick as the fastest (averaging around 67Mbps) offered by many other providers, you get a clear snapshot of just how far ahead Virgin Media is when it comes to broadband.
+Virgin’s top Gig1 speed meanwhile averages a whopping 1000Mbps.

 Virgin Media broadband is also more reliable than the competition, and you’re more likely to get speeds meeting, or in many cases exceeding, those advertised.

 Virgin does now have some competition when it comes to fast broadband speeds however, in the form of BT Ultrafast, EE Full Fibre, Vodafone Full Fibre and Sky Ultrafast, all of which offer speeds of 500Mbps to 900Mbps.
 However, these connections are still not as widely available as Virgin (currently only covering roughly 15% of UK homes against Virgin’s 60% coverage), so if you want lightning fast broadband, then Virgin should still be your first port of call.

 When it comes to top-end subscription TV, it’s no longer a two-horse race between Virgin and Sky, as BT TV is now also up there in terms of comparable offerings.
 Virgin TV has only one major downside compared to Sky and BT – you can’t get Sky Atlantic.
 However, in most other respects Virgin TV either meets Sky head-on with a like-for-like service – or offers advantages.